Graphene lens: Photodetectors

 Varying δD above or below zero (δD=0 denotes non-gated, neutral bilayers) allows electrons to pass through the bilayer without altering the gating-induced band gap.
-As shown in Figure 2, varying the average displacement field, ▁D, alters the bilayer's absorption spectra.
+Varying the average displacement field, D, alters the bilayer's absorption spectra (as shown in Figure 2).
 The optical tunability resulting from gating and electrostatic doping (also known as charge plasma doping) lends to the application of graphene as an ultra-broadband photodetector in lenses.